-"Measure the temple of God."
-"But the court [the world] which is without the temple leave out, and measure it not."
+“Measure the temple of God.”
+“But leave out the court [the world] which is outside the temple, and do not measure it.”

 It is time now for God to judge His temple, that is, His Church—especially the firstfruits of the Church.
 The firstfruits of the Church are those who are worshiping at the Altar of Incense, at the place of sacrificial prayer and praise.